behreajj/AsepriteAddons/commands/README.md

 ## Layers

-- `collapseGroups`: Collapses all group layers in the timeline.
-If the active layer is a child, sets its top-level ancestor to the active layer.

 - `copyLayer`: Duplicates a layer, including group opacity and blend mode.
 Ignores reference layers.
 Tile map layers are copied to regular layers (to avoid ambiguities with tile set reference vs. copy by value).

 - `cycleStackDown`: Moves a layer down the stack.
 Ignores background layers.
 If the layer is at the bottom of the stack and its parent does not contain a background layer, moves it to the top.